asmasonomics/asmasonomics.github.io/courses/2025-03-20_BABS4_Biochem_DataWorkshop4.markdown

 ![MIV0 MIV2 volcano](/assets/coursefiles/2025-03_66I_replacement_plots/03_dea_002.png){:class="img-responsive"}

 <p align="justify">
-As we explored last time, there are geners upregulated here related to competence (<i> e.g. comA</i>) and DNA binding and recognition (<i> e.g. dprA</i>), but there are also genes involved in tryptophan metabolism, purine metabolism and carbohydrate metabolism,  among others.
+As we explored last time, there are genes upregulated here related to competence (<i>e.g. comA</i>) and DNA binding and recognition (<i>e.g. dprA</i>), but there are also genes involved in tryptophan metabolism, purine metabolism and carbohydrate metabolism, among others.
 Are these genes simply a starvation response?<br/><br/>
 We could test this (slowly) by looking up genes individually.
 Another (faster) way to do this is gene set enrichment analysis (GSEA).
-This is very similar to gene ontology (GO) analysis, but standard GO typically only considers unordered gene lists, rather than lists ranked by fold change as you could provide after RNAseq.<br/>
+This is very similar to gene ontology (GO) analysis, but standard GO typically only considers unordered gene lists, rather than lists ranked by fold change as you could provide after RNAseq.<br/><br/>
 GSEA is not part of today's workshop, but you could include it as an optional extra in your report - there are some pointers at the end of the workshop material.
 Today we will instead use some of the other tested conditions from the Black <i>et al</i> paper to further explore what is really happening in canonical competence.
 <br/><br/>
 </p>